- Patient Information:

 - an allergic reaction to a medication

-Tell your prescriber about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
-Some medicines can cause serious side effects if taken while you also take Soriatane.
-Some medicines may affect how Soriatane works, or Soriatane may affect how your other medicines work.
+Tell your prescriber about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Some medicines can cause serious side effects if taken while you also take SORIATANE.
+Some medicines may affect how SORIATANE works, or SORIATANE may affect how your other medicines work.
 Be especially sure to tell your prescriber if you are taking the following medicines:

 - vitamin A supplements